best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [Version control](version_control.md) of changes provides an audit trail.

 * You should version control the code, documentation, and peer reviews.
 Git software is most commonly used for this.
 * You should develop the code on an open source code platform, like GitHub.
-This transparency increases your users trust in the analysis.
+This transparency increases your users trust in the analysis and promotes collaboration and re-use.
 * You should have a clear record of every change and who made it.
 * Each change should be linked to a reason, for example, a new requirement or an issue in the existing code.
 * You should store reviews of changes with the version of the analysis that was reviewed.